isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/loans.md

       <a href="https://www.enterprisesg.gov.sg/financial-assistance/loans-and-insurance/loans-and-insurance/internationalisation-finance-scheme---non-recourse" target="_blank">Find out more</a>
       <br><br>

-  - title: Loan Insurance Scheme (LIS)
-    content: |
-      LIS helps enterprises get short-term trade financing loans by supporting 50% of the LIS insurance premium. (up to 80% until March 2021).

-      <a href="https://www.enterprisesg.gov.sg/financial-assistance/loans-and-insurance/loans-and-insurance/loan-insurance-scheme" target="_blank">Find Out More</a>
-      <br><br>

     - title: Temporary Bridging Loan Programme (TBLP)
     content: |
-      TBLP provides access to working capital for business needs, at a maximum supported loan of S$5 million with 90% Government risk-share on loans for new applications submitted from 8 April - 31 March 2021.
+      The TBLP provides access to working capital for business needs, at a maximum supported loan of S$3 Million with 70% Government risk-share on loans for new applications initiated from 1 April-30 September 2021.

       <a href="https://www.enterprisesg.gov.sg/financial-assistance/loans-and-insurance/loans-and-insurance/temporary-bridging-loan-programme/overview" target="_blank">Find Out More</a>
       <br>